m-sureshraj/thoughts/README.md

 # Thoughts

-Thoughts is my mini blog.
+"Thoughts" is my mini-blog.
 I'm writing this down to:

 * Document it for future reference.
 * Learn from your feedback.